-For an actuary who is already an Associate, Fellowship of the Institute of Actuaries of Australia (FIAA) requires completion of the Fellowship Program, undertaken through the Institute.
+For an Actuary who is already an Associate, Fellowship of the Institute of Actuaries of Australia (FIAA) requires completion of the Fellowship Program, undertaken through the Actuaries Institute.
 Further details may be found at Actuaries Institute.

-Students progressing from Part I to Part II and III examinations will find the later exams will have an emphasis on more qualitative skills, developing skills for the profession and being able to apply theory to more 'real-world' situations.
-An overview of the differences can be found in this PowerPoint.
+Students progressing through to full qualification will find the later exams will have an emphasis on more qualitative skills, developing skills for the profession and being able to apply theory to more 'real-world' situations.

-Successful completion of the third year units in the actuarial program requires significant competence in mathematics.
-As well as a good level of mathematics at school it is highly advantageous if a student completes two or more university-level mathematical units.
+Successful completion of third year units in the actuarial program requires significant competence in mathematics.
+As well as a good level of mathematics at school it can be helpful if a student completes one or more university-level mathematical units.

-Exemption from Institute subjects is based on a recommendation from the Director of Monash Actuarial Program that the student has met in relevant units a standard equivalent to a pass level in the Institute of Actuaries (UK) examinations.
-The required units for each CT subject and marks for exemption are listed on our website.
+Exemption from Actuaries Institute subjects is based on a recommendation from Monash's Nominated Accreditation Actuary which advises that the student has obtained grades which satisfy the Actuaries Institute's standard for exemption.
+The required Monash units for each subject and marks for exemption are listed on our website.